Healthy Pastured Pork

 Here at Abundant Green Pastures Ranch our pigs are raised in a healthy and holistic manner.

-My pigs get 80% of their calories from pasture and 20% from non-GMO grain.
+My pigs get 80% of their calories from pasture and 20% from organic corn.
 Industry standard is 8-10 pounds of GMO grain per day in confinement and on antibiotics.
 Each of our sows, when farrowing (having babies) have their own pastured paddock, water supply and farrowing hut.
 Each paddock with a sow and her babies has an automated feeder programmed to provide one pound of feed per pig in the morning and one pound per pig in the afternoon.
 We use no antibiotics – there is no need for them.

 The second question I ask of the farmers I visit is how many sows they have of their own.